grantcko/resolve-time/README.md

 # resolve-time (🧑‍💻work in progress🧑‍💻)
+A tool designed to help you monitor time spent in DaVinci Resolve.

-# Todo:
+## Todo:
 - ☑ Make it so that the program is executable like any other CLI
-- ☑ Solve test running problem
+- ☐ Rewrite tests
-- ☐ Rewrite tests to include new log collection logic
+- ☐ Implement different collection accuracy logic (high accuracy and low accuracy)
 - ☐ Compare accuracy between resolve-time and hand timing

-# Known issues:
+## Known issues:
 - if you change the project name, it will be logged as a different project
 - tests not running and the tests suck.
 - weird calulation error between total hours worked and the sole project worked that month (should be same)
 - if this app isn't run often, then some logs are lost and you get incorrect data with no way of seeing what days you missed
 - application only calculates from saves, might be inaccurate, better data is with the rest of the log entries because they are not dependent on users saving settings and practicies

-## Introduction
+## Installation

-resolve-time is a tool designed to help you monitor the time spent on DaVinci Resolve video projects
+1. start virtual environment
+2. install with pipx

 ## Problem Statement
 Tracking the time spent on DaVinci Resolve video projects is challenging, making it difficult to understand productivity levels or determine appropriate client charges.